Hotfile: Countersuit against Warner Brothers

 On 12 September 2011 the company filed a counterclaim accusing movie studio Warner Bros. of fraud and abuse.
 According to the complaint, Warner systematically misused the copyright infringement takedown tool (SRA) Hotfile had built for them.
 Hotfile alleges that Warner has willingly taken down files without holding the copyrights, game demos and even open-source software and that the inappropriate takedowns continued even after the movie studio was repeatedly notified about the false claims.

 The Electronic Frontier Foundation filed an amicus brief in this countersuit, arguing that the automated systems used by Warner are illegal.

 Warner admitted to some errors in their takedown notices, however it refuted other claims, saying that they were legitimate; in the case of the open-source software they argued that it "had been posted alongside infringing Warner content in order to facilitate the rapid downloading of the infringing Warner content" and that it had permission of the relevant copyright owners to remove the gaming software in question.
 Furthermore, Warner rejected EFF's claims that the DMCA prohibits automated systems like the one it used.
 Warner claimed that less than one-tenth of one percent of the notices they sent to Hotfile (890 out of almost one million) were truly erroneous.

 This countersuit survived the August 2013 summary judgement, but the December 2013 settlement with (see below) ended this countersuit as well.

 Settlement and closure

 On December 4, 2013, Hotfile ceased all operations, on the same day as signing a $4 million settlement with the Motion Picture Association of America (MPAA).
-The shutdown was preceded by the ruling of a US judge in August of the same year that the site and its owner, Anton Titov, had lost the safe harbor protection under DMCA "because they had actively encouraged infringement", and consequently could be held liable for the actions of their users.
+The shutdown was preceded by the ruling of US Judge Kathleen M. Williams in August of the same year that the site and its owner, Anton Titov, had lost the safe harbor protection under DMCA "because they had actively encouraged infringement", and consequently could be held liable for the actions of their users.
+On December 3, the day prior, the court ruled a permanent injunction against Hotfile.

 Before its closure, Hotfile accounted for approximately 2.9 billion downloads.
 Although it had received approximately 10 million DMCA takedown notices, Hotfile had only terminated 43 user accounts, according to the judge's August findings.